bombshell-dev/tab/README.md

 ### CLI Framework Integration

-For your own CLI tools, tab provides seamless integration with popular frameworks:
+For your own CLI tools, tab provides integration with popular frameworks:

 #### Using the Core API